 Boston Green Ribbon Commission

 Our current work reduces energy use and greenhouse gas emissions, and advances climate preparedness by health care facilities in greater Boston and around the region.
 We do this primarily through our role as coordinators of the Health Care Work Group of the Boston Green Ribbon Commission (GRC).
-The GRC is a unique cross-sector collaboration of over 30 CEOs working to support Boston’s climate goal, which is to reduce greenhouse gas emissions by 25% by 2020, and 100% by 2050.
+The GRC is a unique cross-sector collaboration of over 30 CEOs working to support Boston’s climate goal, which is to reduce greenhouse gas emissions by 50% by 2030, and 100% by 2050.

-Resources and information on the GRC Health Care Working Groups’ remarkable progress, including a sample Energy Conservation Incentive Lease Agreement, a generic Strategic Energy Master Plan RFP, hospital CHP program information and more, are available here.
+Resources and information on the GRC Health Care Working Groups’ remarkable progress, including a sample Energy Conservation Incentive Lease Agreement, a generic Strategic Energy Master Plan RFP, hospital CHP program information, and more, are available here.

-- Create a first-in-the-nation metro area health care energy and greenhouse gas data base, so HCWH can publicly report sector wide trending and usage.
+- Create a first-in-the-nation metro area health care energy and greenhouse gas database, so HCWH can publicly report sector-wide trending and usage.
 Years of energy data for 22 million square feet of metro Boston hospital space, including >24,000 records, has been uploaded into US EPA Portfolio Manager.
-A custom web interface helps track participants’ progress towards a 100% reduction in green house gas emissions by 2050.
+A custom web interface helps track participants’ progress towards a 100% reduction in greenhouse gas emissions by 2050.

-- Collaborate in support of energy efficiency policy advances at the city and state level, including active engagement with forward-thinking utilities, state policy makers and others to make sure the health benefits of energy efficiency are properly valued, and to shape the Commonwealth’s utility energy efficiency programs in ways that enable health care facilities to make the deepest improvements possible.
+- Collaborate in support of energy efficiency policy advances at the city and state level, including active engagement with forward-thinking utilities, state policymakers, and others to make sure the health benefits of energy efficiency are properly valued, and to shape the Commonwealth’s utility energy efficiency programs in ways that enable health care facilities to make the deepest improvements possible.
 Similarly, we helped the City of Boston shape an innovative Energy Reporting and Disclosure Ordinance for all large commercial and multi-family buildings.